prahladyeri/tuxdrive/README.md

 ## Installation

-As a pre-requisite, you should have `python3` and `google-api-python-client` package installed using `pip3`:

-	sudo pip3 install google-api-python-client oauth2client

-After that, just download the [latest binary(DEB) package](https://prahladyeri.github.io/tuxdrive/) and run the following command.

-    sudo dpkg -i tuxdrive.deb
+	pip install tuxdrive

-An alternative/manual way of installing is to just download the `tuxdrive` python source file from master branch and copy it to a folder on your machine.
-But then, you'll have to register your own app by going to the [Google API Console](https://console.cloud.google.com/?pli=1), enable Drive API, create credentials and copy the `client_id.json` to your `/etc/tuxdrive` folder.
+Since this is a DIY (Do-it-yourself) app, you'll have to register your own app by going to the [Google API Console](https://console.cloud.google.com/?pli=1), enable Drive API, create credentials and copy the `client_id.json` to your working folder.
 Only then the program will be able to work.
+For more information on how to do this, you may [refer to this article](https://prahladyeri.com/blog/2016/12/how-to-create-google-drive-app-python-flask.html).

+(Note: As of version 2.0.0, `pip` is the only supported installation method, the old DEB/RPM method is depreciated)

 ## Usage